Some of the most common questions we receive from premedical students are about the best pre med majors. In this guide you will learn the following:

 MCAT and GPA Data for Medical School Applicants Based on Pre Med Majors

-Now we will review each major group, the number of applicants from each group, and the average MCAT and GPA from highest to lowest:
+To determine the “best premed major,” let’s first review the number of applicants from each group, and the average MCAT and GPA from highest to lowest:

 |Major||Number of Applicants||Mean MCAT||Mean GPA|